 Finally, remember that this stressful period doesn’t last forever.
 With each camping trip and new campfire, your little one will get better adjusted to campfire safety rules.
-It’s also wise to start teaching them early, rather than simply avoiding the activity.
+It’s also wise to start teaching them early rather than simply avoiding the activity.
 Before you know it, you’ll have a little helper working with you to build a fire and teach others about being safe.
 Campfires are a great option for unwinding and having some quality time together as a family.

 Car and traffic safety

 The RV park can be an extremely fun place for young kids.
 However, depending on your child’s age, one of your top concerns may be keeping them safe outside at the campsite.
-As an adult, you may not have given a second thought to the cars driving through the campsite, the neighbor backing in their large fifth wheel, or golf carts zipping around.
+As an adult, you may not have given a second thought to the cars driving through the campsite, the neighbors backing in their large fifth wheels, or golf carts zipping around.
 Some of the most dangerous areas at the campsite can be the edge of your site where it meets the road.
 While most RV parks have speed limits in place, not everyone abides by them.
 Also, large RVs may have a harder time seeing your little ones if they run out in from of them.

 When my daughter was really little, one of the first things we did was talk about safety on the roads.
 We stressed, over and over, that she was not allowed near the road without an adult.
-We worked with her to define the areas where she could play, but clearly marked the areas that are off-limits.
+We worked with her to define the areas where she could play but clearly marked the areas that are off-limits.
 Since every campsite is a little different, it’s a good idea to have the same conversation at the start of every trip.
 Also, remind them that if a ball or anything else goes out on the road, they need to get an adult to retrieve it.

 Off-limit areas around the RV

 Just like setting boundaries for the road, you’ll want to do the same for the RV.
-Kids love to explore; and explore they will.
+Kids love to explore, and explore they will.
 However, let them know where it’s safe to explore and where it isn’t.
 One place you’ll want to keep your curious kids out of is under the RV.
 While it’s extremely rare, an RV can shift if it’s not properly secured.
 You don’t want little hands and feet near tires or other moving parts of the RV.

 Also, if you have a towable RV, you want to keep them away from the tongue jack.
 In fact, I suggest purchasing a jack cover to prevent little fingers from exploring the power switch of the jack.
 Likewise, you will want to limit your kid to the front side of the RV.
 The backside, in addition to being in your neighbor’s areas, is full of enticing pulls, buttons, and other gadgets used to connect your RV water, sewer, and electricity.

-I like to set up a kid play area, which has all of their outdoor toys, fun activities, and is out of the way from dangerous areas.
+I like to set up a kid play area, which has all of their outdoor toys, and fun activities, and is out of the way from dangerous areas.
 A Picnic table makes a great home base for your kids (and you can usually move it where you want).

 Setting up your RV

 When I get to the campsite, the rule is always that my daughter stays in the tow vehicle until the camper is ready.
-I don’t want her around a moving vehicle while I back it in; and I also don’t want her around the RV until it is completely secured.
-While it’s easy to want to give in to an excited kid after a long RV road trip, this is one time that my dad voice comes out when camping.
+I don’t want her around a moving vehicle while I back it in, and I also don’t want her around the RV until it is completely secured.
+While it’s easy to want to give in to an excited kid after a long RV road trip, this is one time that my Dad Voice comes out when camping.
 This is a good time to break out the iPad to keep them entertained.

 Also, once I get the RV secured, I usually try to do a short walk around and through the RV, checking for anything that may have shifted when traveling.
 Make sure that all unsecured items are in a safe place.
-Also, check to make sure that no sharp objects shifted to a place that’s within reach of your toddler.
+Also, check to make sure that no sharp objects shift to a place that’s within reach of your toddler.

 Other Kid-friendly ideas